-Congress should enable people to buy health insurance tailored to their needs by expanding access to short term renewable plans, which are typically 50% to 80% less expensive than traditional plans:
+Congress should enable people to buy health insurance tailored to their needs by expanding access to short term renewable plans, which are typically 50 percent to 80 percent less expensive than traditional plans:

-- The Affordable Health Care Options Act (S.3821 by Sen. Loeffler)
+- The Affordable Health Care Options Act (S.3821 by Sen. Kelly Loeffler)

 Congress should let individuals and businesses band together to buy affordable coverage at group rates: